samsesh/openldap-webui-docker/readme.md

-# OpenLDAP WebUI Docker 🚀
+# OpenLDAP & WebUI on Docker🐳 🚀

 Welcome to the **OpenLDAP WebUI Docker** project!
 This repository provides a Docker setup for running OpenLDAP with a web-based user interface, making it easier to manage and interact with your LDAP server.